-So, if you're signed up to a platform like Fohr (and want to keep a strong follower health score), Cleaner for IG will become your best friend.
-It allows your to efficiently remove “lurker” accounts from following you Instagram, something which could help improve your rate of engagement.
+So, if you're signed up to a platform like Fohr (and want to keep a strong follower health score), Spam Guard will become your best friend.
+It allows you to efficiently remove “lurker” accounts from following you Instagram, something which could help improve your rate of engagement.

-Overall, Cleaner for IG is a very useful app for any blogger or influencer that wants to “clean out” their Instagram following, and we highly recommend it.
+Overall, Spam Guard is a very useful app for any blogger or influencer that wants to “clean out” their Instagram following, and we highly recommend it.